Hey, I'm Alejandro — I build things for the web

 Texas A&M University Design System

-(HTML, CSS, Sass, JavaScript, Storybook JS, PHP, WordPress, Site-Improve, Cascade CMS, WCAG Accessibility)
+HTML, CSS/SCSS, JavaScript, Storybook, PHP, WordPress, Site-Improve, Cascade CMS, WCAG Accessibility

 Contributed to a large-scale front-end redesign for the Texas A&M University System.
 Built responsive, accessible web components using HTML, CSS, and JavaScript, and helped implement a centralized design system via Storybook.
 Collaborated with designers and developers across teams to ensure consistency and usability across university websites.